Close

 Verification

-Always confirm current requirements through Colombia's official consular services or the Cancillería website, as regulations change frequently and may vary based on diplomatic relations.
+Always confirm current requirements through official consular services or the Cancillería website, as regulations change frequently and may vary based on diplomatic relations.
+The 90-day initial stay counts toward a maximum 180-day cumulative stay per calendar year for visa-free visitors.

 03